Please note that since TAGS is a smaller volunteer program, we are limited to adoptions within the Durham Region area.

-- Step 3 – The Home Visit: During the Covid pandemic all home visits will be done virtually.
-This visit will last approximately 90 minutes and include a trained volunteer and the foster family.
+- Step 3 – The Home Visit: This visit will last approximately 90 minutes and include a trained volunteer and the foster family.
 Our volunteers will take this opportunity to get to know your family and your level of experience through a series of questions.
-We will also require a virtual tour of your fence line and other key areas of your home.
+We will also require a tour of your fence line and other key areas of your home.

 - Step 4 – The Extended Visit: After a Home Visit has been conducted, we encourage the potential adoptive family to take their time and discuss amongst themselves.
 Remember, adopting an animal is an important and large decision, and all family members should be in complete agreement.
 Should the family decide to request the Extended Visit, they must contact us with their request.
 However, please note that a Home Visit does not automatically entitle a family to an Extended Visit.
 The volunteers conducting the interview must also be comfortable that the match is suitable.
 Information gathered during the Home Visit is forwarded to the TAGS Adoption Committee for final approval.
 The potential adopter will be informed if their request is denied and why.
 Volunteers may also recommend a more suitable dog at their discretion.
 During the Extended Visit, the dog will come and stay in the applicant’s home for a number of days in order to determine if it is a good fit.

-- Step 5 – The Adoption Agreement: If the first three steps have been completed successfully, the final stage of the adoption process is the signing of an adoption agreement by the adopter and a TAGS representative.
+- Step 5 – The Adoption Agreement: If the first three steps have been completed successfully, the new owners must attend a mandatory 9 week workshop (dogs only).
+Once that is completed, the final stage of the adoption process is the signing of an adoption agreement by the adopter and a TAGS representative.
 Only at this stage is ownership of the animal transferred from TAGS to the adopter, and they are free to begin a happy and life-long relationship.
-This agreement also commits the new owners to attend the mandatory 8 week workshop (dogs only).

 Due to the rising costs of veterinary care for our animals we will be forced to increase our adoption fee’s effective October 1, 2021.
 It is very difficult, if not almost impossible, to find Veterinary Clinics willing to work with Rescue.
 We sincerely appreciate the clinics that do currently work with TAGS and their continued support.